 SCUBA stands for Self-Contained Underwater Breathing Apparatus.
 It was invented by the Frenchmen Émile Gagnan and Jacques-Yves Cousteau in 1943.

-Scuba Diving is an adventurous activity mostly undertaken to explore the subaqueous world.
-And if you are planning to witness the alluring life beneath the ocean, then you can surely glance over these tips.
+Scuba Diving is one of the most exciting things to do on adventure, as it allows you to explore the subaqueous world in a way that few other activities can.
+And if you are planning to witness the alluring life beneath the ocean, then you can surely glance over these scuba tech tips to make your dive safer and more enjoyable.

 1. Plan your dive precisely